 Other organisations using or hiring the premises are required to have procedures which are at least as rigorous.

 Office Holders and Key Holders

-Outside organisations which use the premises are required:
+Outside organisations which use the premises are required to:

-to provide copies of their own policies and procedures to show that these are as rigorous as those of the Methodist Church.
-If these do not exist or are not as rigorous, they are required to follow the church's procedures
+- provide copies of their own policies and procedures to show that these are as rigorous as those of the Methodist Church.
+(If these do not exist or are not as rigorous, or they choose, they are required to follow the church's procedures.)

 Copies of this policy and procedures should be displayed in every area where activities with children/young people take place.